The glossary is a work in progress, please help if you can. You can discuss about this page on the documentation forum

 - Accidentals appear in front of notes and shift their pitch.

 Accidentals are used to alter the pitch of a note within a piece.
 The same symbols as in the →key signature are used, but they are placed before a particular note.
 Accidentals are for example →sharps, →flats and →naturals.
 Accidentals affect all notes on the same →staff position only for the remainder of the measure in which they occur, but they can be canceled by another accidental.
 In notes tied across a →barline, the accidental continues across the →barline to the tied note, but not to later untied notes on the same →staff position in that measure.

 - Anacrusis (BE)

 - Bar (BE)

-- Vertical line through a →staff, staves, or a full →system that separates →measures.
+- Vertical line through a →staff or the →system that separates →measures.